How do I get Help to Buy?

 It’s now available (from 1 April 2014).
 Those best-placed to help you with ‘Help to Buy’ are the mortgage advisers so we do encourage you to find a good one.
-We recommend the Guild Mortgage Service provided by London & Country.
+We recommend our partners at the Mortgage advice bureau.

 ’Help to Buy’ is best thought of as a top-up deposit applying to any new build home worth under £600,000.
 The buyer has to find a minimum 5% of the property price which the government may top-up to as much as 25%.
 It’s interest-free for the first five years (1.75% thereafter rising annually in line with inflation).
 The loan must be paid back within 25 years together with a proportionate share of any growth in property value.

 The house-building industry has been down at heel since the recession bit in 2008.
 That means there is very little new housing stock available and, what is there, will be increasingly in demand as ‘Help to Buy’ makes more buyers eligible for the market.

 We’ve already seen a significant lift in vendor and buyer commitment which is beyond our expectations for spring based on recent years’ performance.